 SIX: Coming back to a European city I once visited.

 I am back in Amsterdam, in winter.
 For those people who know me well, they know I am the type of person who will switch off the air conditioner in her hotel room; even in hot ‘spots’ like Jakarta or Ubud.
 I love the sun.
 I love hot weather, and I can take more heat than I could the cold.

 The last time I visited Amsterdam was in 2015, during summer–and even then, the city gave me some cold rain showers.
 So, I was nervous about my winter trip, plus it was 3°C as I landed.

 For the next 2 days, even inside a house with a heater blaring at 20°C, I was covered in a few layers of clothes, winter coats, and blankets.
 On the third day, my body must have adjusted to the cold somehow (or I’ve eaten enough fatty foods!) but the cold didn’t bother me as much.
 I was at home in shorts and tank tops ever since.
 (I’ve found a great indie second-hand bookshop as well when it was 0°C outside, but that would go for another post!).

 SEVEN: Live in an ashram/monastery for a week.

-I imagined this is how living in an ashram/monastery would feel and look like, so I decided to cross this off of my list.
+I imagined this was how living in an ashram/monastery would feel and look like, so I decided to cross this off of my list.

 EIGHT: Publishing an illustrated children’s book.

 A few months ago, she told me that the book was republished and sold in the biggest chain of bookstores in the country, Gramedia.
-It is an illustrated story book called Kisah dari Alor (Stories from Alor).
+It is an illustrated storybook called Kisah dari Alor (Stories from Alor).
 I couldn’t believe it!
-I didn’t expect for the stories to go ‘so far’.
+I didn’t expect the stories to go ‘so far’.